Core Course Requirements

 - Waiting lists are not available for the entire duration of the enrolment period.
-Waiting lists will be removed from all Fall 2018 Daniels Faculty graduate electives by end of day on September 23, 2018.
-Waiting lists will be removed from all Winter 2019 Daniels Faculty graduate electives by end of day on January 20, 2019.
+Waiting lists will be removed from all Fall 2019 Daniels Faculty graduate electives by end of day on September 23, 2018.
+Waiting lists will be removed from all Winter 2020 Daniels Faculty graduate electives by end of day on TBD.

 We recommend that you prepare as many alternative elective course choices as possible.

 If a class is full on the last day to enrol and you are not officially enrolled in the course, you do not have the right to be in the class, and will not be granted late registration.